NapeStar/Robotteaching/additional-doc/introduction.md

 ## Main Changes to be made to add new robot method

-- add new model NewMethodModel
+- create new model NewMethodModel
 - add new model in workflow model
-- add new component NewMethodComponent
+- create new component NewMethodComponent
 - add new path to routing module NewMethodRoutingPath
-- adjust methods used for routing
+- update methods used for routing
 - services???

-## For the links

-A todo is displayed using todo component [TodoComponent](../components/TodoComponent.html).